francopasut/academic/content/en/post/vim-global-command/index.md

 ## Vim and the Global Command: basic structure

+This post is not a complete review of Vim's Global Command but is just a series of personal observations on it.

+You can find a good review, written by those who know much more about it than I do, [on this page](https://dev.to/iggredible/discovering-vim-global-command-49ad).

 With the "Global Command" of Vim (`g`) you can replicate various *ex-commands* on multiple lines.